victorjalonzo/InviteManager/README.md

-# A Bot Designed to Manage Discord Server Invites

-This bot provides an efficient way to track and manage server invites.
-It includes two main commands: `/invite` and `/reward`.
+# A bot designed to manage Discord server invites and role-based rewards.

-- **`/invite`**: Check a user's invite count.
-- **`/reward`**: Create, delete, or view role-based invite rewards.
+This bot offers a powerful and intuitive solution for tracking and managing invites within your Discord server.
+It streamlines the process of rewarding users for inviting others by integrating a flexible system for role-based rewards.
+With its user-friendly commands, server admins can easily monitor invite activity and manage rewards to incentivize community growth.

+Key features include two primary commands:

+/invite: Retrieve and display a user’s invite count, making it easy to track their contributions to the server’s growth.

+/reward: Create, delete, or view role-based rewards, allowing admins to assign roles based on invite thresholds or remove existing rewards as needed.
+This feature provides customizable and dynamic reward management to boost engagement.

 <div align='center'>
     <img src='example/2.png' alt='example1' width='100%'/>